Clover POS Review: User-friendly Square Alternative

 15% of Overall Score

 We look for easy installation, detailed training materials, and 24/7 customer support.
-We also consider whether the system is a hybrid installation or otherwise offers an offline mode so you can still operate if the internet goes down.
+We also consider whether the system is a hybrid installation or otherwise offers an offline mode so you can still operate if the internet connection goes down.

 We also favor software that can run on various hardware so retailers can choose their preferred devices.
 Finally, we took our own experience using the software into account, examining how features performed in practice.
-Clover fared well in this category, with most of the points missed were for lack of better customer support and flexible hardware options.
+Clover fared well in this category; most of the points missed were for lack of better customer support and flexible hardware options.

 15% of Overall Score